 - Questions about documentation requirements can be found at Documentation Requirements

-- Those making new requests should schedule an appointment as soon as you come to campus to meet with either the director or assistant director.
-To schedule a meeting, please email, Jim Wice; email@example.com (last names staring with M-Z, or Anne Lamppa; firstname.lastname@example.org ( last name starting with A-L), or call Jessica Washak at 781-283-1300.
+- Those making new requests should schedule an appointment as soon as you come to campus to meet with the director.
+To schedule a meeting, please email Jim Wice (firstname.lastname@example.org), or call Jessica Washak at 781-283-1300.

 - Once students new or previously approved accommodation request have been submitted, they will receive follow-up information from the appropriate ADR staff member.

 After you have completed an application in AIM and have met with an ADR staff person, a determination will be made regarding your request for accommodations.

 There must be a connection between the disability, the requested accommodation itself and the purpose of that accommodation as it relates to the education program or campus activity.
 If the requested accommodation fundamentally alters essential requirements of the program, then it is not viewed as reasonable.

 After review of your application, you will be notified about the status of your request.